sls1005/go-for-python-ext/README.md

 ### How it works

 When `import "C"` is used in a `.go` file, all the `.c` files in the same package are also compiled and linked together.
-We can use Cython to generate the C source necessary for a Python extension then ask the Go compiler to compile and link everything.
+We can use Cython to generate the C source necessary for a Python extension and then ask the Go compiler to compile and link everything.

 ### References